3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 This figure illustrates a concentric ring with radius $r$ straightened out
 {{</figure>}}

 If this unwrapped shape is meant to perfectly match the area of the ring, it will be approximately, but not exactly, a rectangle.
-Because the outer circumference of the ring will be slightly larger than the inner circumference, the bottom of our unwrapped shape will be slightly wider than the top [footnote 3].
+Because the outer circumference of the ring will be slightly larger than the inner circumference, the bottom of our unwrapped shape will be slightly wider than the top [3].
 However, if we’re comfortable beginning the exploration by only approximating the area of each small piece, we could consider this to be approximately a rectangle with a width of $2 \pi r$ and a height of $dr$.

 The difference between the true area of the ring and the area of the rectangular approximation introduces some small error.